blairfix/vec_replace/README.md

 # vec_replace

-`vec_replace` is an R function for finding and replacing strings withing a vector.
+`vec_replace` is an R function for finding and replacing elements of a vector.

 ### Inputs

 The `vec_replace` function has three inputs:

-* `` = a vector of string in which to search and replace
+* `x` = a vector of string in which to search and replace
 * `find` =  the strings to look for
 * `replace` = the strings to replace